containers/podman/docs/source/markdown/podman.1.md

 Note: Setting this flag can cause certain commands to break when called on containers previously created by the other CGroup manager type.
 Note: CGroup manager is not supported in rootless mode when using CGroups Version V1.

+**--cgroup-check-user**=*boolean*

+Whether or not to check if user owns current CGroup.
+If set to true and user doesn't own current CGroup, try switching to a CGroup the user owns.
+(Default: `true`)

 **--cni-config-dir**
 Path of the configuration directory for CNI networks.
 (Default: `/etc/cni/net.d`)